Jonathan Trumbull Jr.: Revolutionary War

-Trumbull served in the Continental Army as paymaster general of the Northern Department from July 28, 1775 to July 29, 1778.
+Trumbull served in the Continental Army as paymaster general of the Northern Department from July 28, 1775, to July 29, 1778.
 In February 1781, he was given the rank of lieutenant colonel.
 He was included in the general orders of June 8, 1781: "Jonathan Trumbull.
 Esqr., Junior, is appointed Secretary to the Commander in Chief and to be respected accordingly."
 He served for the duration of the war as aide-de-camp to General George Washington until December 28, 1783.
 After the war, he became an original member of the Connecticut Society of the Cincinnati.

 United States Congress

-Elected to the First, Second, and Third Congresses, Trumbull served in the United States House of Representatives from March 4, 1789 to March 3, 1795.
+Elected to the First, Second, and Third Congresses, Trumbull served in the United States House of Representatives from March 4, 1789, to March 3, 1795.
 He was the Speaker of the House in the Second Congress, both preceded and succeeded by Frederick A. C. Muhlenberg.
 He did not seek re-election for a fourth term and instead ran for the United States Senate.

-When Trumbull was elected to the United States Senate, he served from March 4, 1795 to June 10, 1796.
+When Trumbull was elected to the United States Senate, he served from March 4, 1795, to June 10, 1796.

 Governor of Connecticut

 On June 10, 1796, he resigned from the United States Senate to become Lieutenant Governor of Connecticut.
-When the Governor died in December 1797, he became governor and was re-elected to eleven consecutive terms until his death in Lebanon, Connecticut.
+When Governor Wolcott died in December 1797, he became governor and was re-elected to eleven consecutive terms until his death in Lebanon, Connecticut.
+He also served as a member of the Connecticut Supreme Court of Errors from 1796 to 1807, serving as chief justice while he was governor.